se3000/ruby-eth/README.md

 ## License

-The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).
+The gem is available as open-source software under the terms of the [Apache 2.0 License](https://www.apache.org/licenses/LICENSE-2.0).

+This gem was initially developed and published as `eth` (MIT): https://github.com/se3000/ruby-eth

 ## TODO